Coding4Glory/modneo-pjs/README.md

-# tiny.nvim project settings support
+# Modneo Project Settings Support

-aka tiny-pjs
+aka modneo-pjs - former tiny-pjs

 A simple loader for project defined settings. **USE WITH CARE**